SubleXBle/Fail2Ban-Report/README.md

 - ❌ A universal firewall manager (no native support for iptables/nftables, etc. — yet)
 - ❌ A tool for **automatic** jail management (manual actions only for now)
 - ❌ A heavy analytics platform — it’s lightweight and log-driven by design
+- ❌ A Playground for inexperienced People trying to block half of the Internet

 ---